jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    This option defaults to 0.

+-  ``DRTM_SUPPORT``: Boolean to enable support for Dynamic Root of Trust for Measurement (DRTM).
+This flag requires that TRUSTED_BOARD_BOOT=1 to ensure that the components involved in the DRTM process can be trusted.
+Mainly, to trust on the data provided by firmware components, and on the measurement of various entities taken by DCE and D-CRTM as per the `PSA DRTM specification`_.

+   This option defaults to 0.

 -  ``NON_TRUSTED_WORLD_KEY``: This option is used when ``GENERATE_COT=1``.
 It
    specifies the file that contains the Non-Trusted World private key in PEM format.
 If ``SAVE_KEYS=1``, this file name will be used to save the key.